Beau February 20th, 2009

 So many questions.
 I find myself recently thinking about what might be the evolutionary path for this Great Republic we call America over the next several decades.
 Opposing views and ideologies will always be present in in our political discourse, and yet I wonder if there really isn’t a quiet revolution of some nature taking place?

-In considering my many questions, I happened upon an inciteful recent essay by Christopher Oleson, Senior Fellow at the Westchester Institute, who begins by examining that very question:
+In considering my many questions, I happened upon an older but inciteful essay by Christopher Oleson, titled Tocqueville’s Democratic America and Ours, who begins by examining that very question:

-“Rereading Tocqueville™s magisterial account of the American democratic experiment recalled this [Aristotle’s] passage to me, for after having put down Democracy in America, I could not quite shake the feeling that something like what Aristotle was describing must have taken place with respect to our own political institutions.”
-(Emphasis mine)
+“Rereading Tocqueville’s magisterial account of the American democratic experiment recalled this [Aristotle’s] passage to me, for after having put down Democracy in America, I could not quite shake the feeling that something like what Aristotle was describing must have taken place with respect to our own political institutions.“

-Maybe this does not seem very engaging, or too extreme to consider in some way.
-But I would offer to you that indeed this is exactly the question we should be asking ourselves right now, especially considering our individual political views and ideologies.
+Maybe this does not seem very engaging, or too irrelevant to consider in some way.
+But I would submit that indeed this is exactly the question we should be asking ourselves right now, especially considering our individual political views and ideologies.
 The heart of my own yearning for understanding involves precisely what Mr. Oleson has centered upon: The consquence and long-term ramifications of the evolution away from local, or small government, and the migration to a larger national or central government.
 Oleson continues by describing what Tocqueville cited as crucial:

 As Oleson further describes the local experience of freedom, I find myself very much wondering how America today has moved so far, so fast, from the roots of our liberty: